Ingrid Andress: Education and early career

-Andress was born in Southfield, Michigan and grew up in Highlands Ranch, Colorado.
-She has three sisters and a brother and was mostly homeschooled until high school since her father was a professional baseball coach for the Colorado Rockies and they traveled often.
-As a child, she learned to play piano and drums.
-In middle school, she frequently listened to Coldplay and Evanescence and she started a heavy metal music band.
-She attended Rock Canyon High School, where she participated in high school choir competitions.
-Andress attended Berklee College of Music and majored in songwriting and performance, although she was frustrated with the school's emphasis on theory and dropped out.
+Andress attended Berklee College of Music and majored in songwriting and performance.
 She joined a cappella group Pitch Slapped and performed on the NBC singing competition The Sing-Off.
 Andress later joined the group Delilah and placed sixth.
-After leaving the show, Andress finished her degree in 2013 and underwent a mentorship with her former teacher at Berklee and pop songwriter Kara DioGuardi.
+After leaving the show, Andress finished her degree in 2013 and underwent mentorship with her former teacher at Berklee and pop songwriter Kara DioGuardi.
 She then moved to Nashville, Tennessee, and signed a publishing deal with Sea Gayle Music and Arthouse Entertainment in 2014.
-From there, she began writing songs for artists such as Sam Hunt, Alicia Keys, Charli XCX, and Why Don't We.
+From there, she began co-writing songs for other artists: "Boys" (2017), recorded by Charli XCX; "In Too Deep", recorded by Why Don't We, "Conflicted" (2018) recorded by Halestorm; "Girl in the Mirror" (2019) recorded by Bebe Rexha; and several songs on the No Saint (2019) album by Lauren Jenkins.